PTSD Compensation Claim Lawyers | PTSD Payouts Australia

 • Mining crew in rescue situations

-To qualify under this section of the Act as part of your job, you must have
+To qualify under this section of the Act as part of your job, you must have:

-• Responded to situations that threatened your life or that caused trauma in other ways
+• Responded to situations that threatened your life or that caused trauma in other ways.

 • Responded to urgent situations where death or destruction of people or property was imminent.

 If you work in one of these professions, you will be at increased risk of acquiring PTSD injury.
-Contact Splatt Lawyers now to understand your eligibility for compensation.
-Call 1800 575 023.

 It is common to have a psychological reaction when involved in a motor vehicle accident as either a driver, passenger, pedestrian or witness.
 You may experience panic attacks or traumatic memories (flashbacks) following your road incident.
-When your mental illness symptoms continue past 30 days and significantly change your life, you may have PTSD.
-A psychiatrist needs to assess and confirm your condition for a successful claim.
-Splatt Lawyers fund all your medical reports as part of our 100% No Win, No fee policy.

-Through the CTP insurance program, you can claim compensation if you suffer mental or physical harm in a car accident that wasn’t your fault.
-When you make a road accident PTSD injury claim, the CTP insurer of the at-fault party funds your payout.
+• Through the CTP insurance program, you can claim compensation if you suffer mental or physical harm in a car accident that wasn’t your fault.

 Post traumatic stress disorder icon

-When Post Traumatic Stress Disorder stops you from earning an income, you can make a damages claim against the negligent party.
-Some psychiatric conditions are so severe they can prevent you from returning to work in your usual occupation.
 For example, you work for the Queensland Ambulance Service and acquire a PTSD injury that stops you from working again as a first responder.
-You could make a mental health Total and Permanent Disability insurance claim.
+In this circurstance, you could make a mental health Total and Permanent Disability insurance claim.

 Most Queenslanders have TPD insurance through their superannuation.
 When you cannot work anymore because psychological injuries, you can access your disability benefits and receive a lump sum payout.
-More about TPD for mental illness here >

 You could make a whole person impairment claim when you have a PTSD diagnosis for work-related injuries.
 Section 11.11 Queensland Guidelines for Evaluation of Permanent Impairment lists the six scales used to determine your mental illness, including: